JustinHeflin/JustinHeflin.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to the site!
 I am currently a fourth year Phd economics student at West Virginia University, and my focus is microeconomics and public policy.
 I enjoy teaching, having experience not only from WVU but also Fairmont State University where I earned my bachelor's degree as well as my MBA.
-If you're interested, you can find a copy of my CV [here]

 Job Market Paper: Are Red Flag Laws a green light to save lives?
 ======